Azure AD Connect: Escape to Proxy Addresses

 3. proxyAddresses

-Looking at the proxyAddresses attribute it’s best described as an attribute in the Active Directory.
+The proxyAddresses attribute is best described as an attribute in the Active Directory.
 It could contain multiple values defining the primary SMTP address and possible additional SMTP addresses.
-Besides the SMTP address, this attribute could also contain X500 addresses, SIP addresses, etc.
+In addition to the SMTP address, this attribute could also contain X500 addresses, SIP addresses, etc.

 Looking at the picture above, you will notice SMTP with capital and non-capital characters.
 Let me explain them first